 London's floral displays are renowned worldwide, and spring is the perfect time to experience them.
 The Hampton Court Palace Tulip Festival is a must-see, with a spectacular display of 100,000 tulips blooming in the palace gardens.
 For a more intimate experience, head to the Chelsea Physic Garden, where you can wander through the botanical oasis.
 For families, there’s a chance to inspire children's green fingers and learn about hairy flowers and fuzzy plants at the kids lab.

 The end of May gives visitors the opportunity to indulge in the ultimate display of floral artistry at the RHS Chelsea Flower Show.
 Embrace the latest gardening styles and adopt a few new plant companions along the way.
 Experience unmatched sophistication at the London Marriott Hotel Park Lane, which keeps you close to all the horticultural action.
-The hotel's Lanes of London restaurant even offers a 'Botanical Afternoon Tea', featuring indulgent, botanically themed desserts.
+The hotel's Lanes of London restaurant even offers an 'Easter Buffet Brunch', featuring a decadent family-friendly brunch complete with live music by Christy O'Donnell and Easter-themed activity book for the little ones.

 London presents an abundance of activities to keep you amused during the Easter weekend.

 Easter Egg hunts are plentiful in London.
 One favourite is located in the magnificent 60-acre gardens of Henry VIII's Hampton Court Palace.
 Scour the lush grounds to uncover hidden treasures in the form of chocolate bunnies and with every discovery, you'll unveil captivating stories that will transport you back in time and enhance your experience of this historic landmark.
-After your chocolate bunny hunt, relax nearby at London Marriott Hotel Twickenham, a distinctive destination for unforgettable experiences with the whole family.
+After your chocolate bunny hunt, enjoy an exclusive Afternoon Tea in the Art Deco Palm Court at Sheraton Grand London Park Lane located in the heart of Mayfair.
+The talented pastry team have prepared a line-up of delicious pastries, sandwiches and home-made scones for you to enjoy with the whole family.

 The iconic St. Paul's Cathedral is always a must, whatever time of year you visit.
 During Easter, the cathedral really comes to life with special services, concerts and exhibitions that celebrate the Easter season.
 The cathedral also offers stunning views of London from the Golden Gallery, providing a breathtaking perspective of the city's skyline.